Visa cancellations sow panic for international students, with hundreds fearing deportation

 But many students say they don't fall under those categories.
 Students have filed lawsuits in several states, arguing they were denied due process.

-In New Hampshire, a federal judge last week granted a temporary restraining order to restore the status of a Ph.D. student at Dartmouth College, Xiaotian Liu, while he challenges the revocation of his visa.
+In New Hampshire, a federal judge last week granted a temporary restraining order to restore the status of a Ph.D. student at Dartmouth College, Xiaotian Liu.
+On Tuesday, a federal judge in Wisconsin issued a similar order, ruling the government could not take steps to detain or revoke the visa of a University of Wisconsin-Madison gradate student.

 At many colleges, officials learned the legal immigration status of some international students had been terminated when staff checked a database managed by the Department of Homeland Security.
 In the past, college officials say, legal statuses typically were updated after colleges told the government the students were no longer studying at the school.